 Ecological Urbanism (UD/Grad)

 This course is offered to strengthen student knowledge of urbanism through an ecological focus.
 The course is particularly interested in the analysis of contemporary urban ecological practices operating in this field and the systems of the city that can be observed through history and current practice.
-Design principles will be studied at multiple scales (from land planning to facades) to engage students with beyond the classroom.
-Trips to redevelopment sites throughout Paris will allow students to see areas of the city that have undergone similar transformations during the late twentieth century and early twenty-first century.
+Design principles will be studied at multiple scales (from land planning to building facades).
+Additional trips to redevelopment sites throughout Paris will engage student learning beyond the classroom and allow students to see areas of the city that have undergone extreme and subtle transformations related to ecological and urban systems.
 The Ile Seguin-Rives de Seine redevelopment project will be our “test lab” where students will propose solutions and a final master plan that demonstrates lessons learned from the city.
 Some lectures occur in city settings so prepare to walk and explore!

 Intro to Psychology (LD)